ryssbowh/craft-themes/README.md

 # Craft themes (v3.x)

-This is a theme engine, it allows you to create themes that are reusable and extendable.
+This is a theme engine for [Craft CMS](https://craftcms.com/) 3.7, it allows you to create themes that are reusable and extendable.

 Themes are regular plugins, as such they can have their own settings, migrations etc, but now have a set of templates and assets that will inherit themselves, allowing for faster frontend development.

 A rule system allows you to define which theme will be used for which site, language, view port or url path.
 Or a mix of those 4.